32u2/simple-shop/NOTES/README.md

 Decision: as role management is out of the scope, the first registered user will be assumed to be admin and thus allowed to create/update products.

-Further down the line, when collecting customers' emails prior to the first payment, there will be two options available:
+Further down the line, when collecting customers' emails prior to the first payment, the choice will be between:

 1. register customer as a user - this would allow customer login and access to past payments (currently out of the scope)
 2. collect customers' emails in the payments table, together with the payment details (and decide later what to do with it)